dohliam/tocdown/README.md

 ### Options

 A number of options are available that change the way the output is processed or displayed.
-A list of all available options can be viewed by using the `--help` or `-h` options:
+A list of all available options can be viewed by using the `--help` option:

     ruby toc.rb --help

 Currently, the following options are available:

 * `-b`, --`bullets` (Non-numbered headings)
+* `-d`, --`heading-depth DEPTH` (Specify maximum heading depth [between 1 and 6])
 * `-i`, --`no-indent` (Remove heading indentation)
 * `-m`, --`markdown` (Output markdown instead of plain text)
 * `-z`, --`zero` (Allow for zero heading or Chapter 0, e.g. Introduction, Preface etc.)